 17. Water Bottle

 Even on a short bike commute, hydration is your friend.
 For frequent bike commuters, a durable plastic or metal water bottle quickly pays for itself relative to disposable bottled water.
-Also, invest in a water bottle holder so you don’t have to worry about putting it in your backpack.
+Also, invest in a water bottle holder so you don’t have to worry about putting a bottle in your backpack.
 A basic plastic or metal bottle costs $5 to $10.

 1. Brake Pads

 The rate of wear on your brake pads depends on how much you ride, how many hills you encounter, and how aggressively you accelerate and stop.
 Pads can wear out in as little as two months or last for several years.
 The little notches in each pad indicate its condition – when they become difficult to discern, it’s time to replace the pad.
-Cost ranges from $10 to $50 per pad.
+The cost ranges from $10 to $50 per pad.

-2. Chain and Lubricant
+2. Chain & Lubricant

 Your bike’s chain assembly is vulnerable to wear as well, especially if it’s not properly lubricated or frequently used in cold weather.
 Be sure to lubricate your chain every week.
 Without proper care, the chain may break suddenly, leaving you in a tough spot on the side of the road.

 To spot wear before it causes a break, look for loose connections or thin sections of metal along the length of your chain.
 Replace your chain at least once a year.
-Cost for lubricant ranges from $3 to $10 per bottle, while costs for chains range from $5 to more than $100.
+The cost for lubricant ranges from $3 to $10 per bottle, while costs for chains range from $5 to more than $100.

 3. Tire Wear

-Bike tires are like car tires: Eventually, they become bald and lose their grip.
+Bike tires are like car tires.
+Eventually, they become bald and lose their grip.
 Older tires may also be more vulnerable to punctures and flats.

 4. Miscellaneous Expenses